MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 Returns
 * Information about a specific command or a list of all available commands.
 Open your browser's JavaScript console to view the results of this command.

+### PauseForDuration
+Inserts a pause between when Misty runs command blocks.

+Parameters
+* Duration: A value in milliseconds (ms) for the pause.
+Value range: 100ms - 10,000ms, in increments of 100ms.

+### MoveHead (BETA)
+Moves Misty's head to the left, right, up, or down.

+Parameters
+* Location: Left, Right, Up, or Down.
+* Speed: The speed at which Misty's head moves.
+Value range: 0 to 10.

 ## Speaker Commands